Don't you hate it when people who think they're smart ask dumb questions like, "What happens when an irresistible force meets an immovable object?"

 to disrupt the photons passing through the glass.

-It's true that electrons in glass and other transparent materials contain only electrons that have an “energy gap” higher than the available energy of visible light, thereby allowing the light to pass by them.
+Electrons in glass and other transparent materials contain only electrons that have an “energy gap” higher than the available energy of visible light, allowing the light to pass by them.
 However, glass refracts (bends) light and slows it down as it passes through it.
-This means something more complex is going on than simply light "passing through glass."
+This means something more complex happens than light "passing through glass."

-There are multiple scientific theories competing to explain how light passes through glass.
+Multiple scientific theories are competing to explain how light passes through glass.
 They sound good, but they are very different from each other.
 This begs the question: Which, if any, are right?
-The fact that scientists disagree with each other on this matter suggests to me that no one knows--else these scientists would agree with each other.
+The fact that scientists disagree with each other on this matter suggests to me that no one knows.

 Rather than my attempting to summarize these theories, how about watching some nifty videos (not produced by me):